Kylaaa/KidsInASandBlox/README.md

-<h1 align="center">KidsInASandBlox</h1>
+<h1 align="center">TwitchBlox Localhost Server</h1>
 <div align="center">
-	A Twitch integration that exposes events like donations, raids, shouts, and more to be accessible within Roblox experiences.
+	A Twitch integration that exposes events like donations, raids, shouts, and more to be accessible within client-sided Roblox experiences.
 </div>

 ## Table of Contents